cyrilgdn/terraform-provider-postgresql/website/docs/index.html.markdown

   default is `180s`.
 Zero or not specified means wait indefinitely.
 * `max_connections` - (Optional) Set the maximum number of open connections to the database.
 The default is `20`.
 Zero means unlimited open connections.
+  Note: this limit is applied per database connection pool.
+The provider keeps one pool per `(host, user, database)` triple, so when resources span multiple databases the effective total can exceed this number.
+* `max_idle_connections` - (Optional) Maximum number of idle connections retained in each per-database pool.
+Defaults to `0`, which closes connections immediately after use to ensure managed databases can be dropped without interference.
+  Setting a small positive value (e.g. `2`-`5`) lets `database/sql` reuse connections and significantly reduces churn against PgBouncer or any other connection pooler in front of PostgreSQL.
+Only enable this if you do not drop databases that the provider connects to, or if you run PostgreSQL `>= 13` where `DROP DATABASE ...
+WITH (FORCE)` is supported.
 * `expected_version` - (Optional) Specify a hint to Terraform regarding the expected version that the provider will be talking with.
 This is a required hint in order for Terraform to talk with an ancient version of PostgreSQL.